 The alerts use software built by Apple and Google into iPhones and Android devices to detect when people (or the phones they’re holding) get into close contact with each other.
 That might sound like a privacy invasion, but they figured out how to track encounters between people in a way that’s anonymous — and doesn’t store your location — by using the Bluetooth wireless technology in phones.
 With an update to iOS on Dec.
 14, it now works on handsets as old as the iPhone 6.

 “This isn’t going to be a silver bullet, but it’s one more tool in the toolkit,” said Michael Wilkening, special advisor to the California governor for innovation and digital services.
 It helps fill the gaps left by traditional contact tracing, which requires patients to recall where they’ve been and know who they might have exposed.

 Exposure alerts worked for the governor of Virginia, Ralph Northam.
 He and the first lady tested positive for the coronavirus in September, and because they had it working on their phones, staff members exposed to them got notified.
-And they’re picking up steam: In its first week in December, California’s system was activated 6.5 million times, reaching about 16 percent of its population.
-More than 68 percent of Washington, D.C. has opted in as of Dec.
-14.
+And they’re picking up steam: As of January 8, a third of the state of Connecticut had activated its exposure app.

 So why aren’t our phones a big part of America’s coronavirus response?
 For starters, each state’s local health department has to develop and operate its own system (though they’ve recently begun making them work across borders).
 Privacy concerns about similar-sounding — but actually very different — contact-tracing apps have needlessly scared people away.
 And frankly, Apple and Google buried the settings and apps you’ll need, bungling what could have been the year’s most-helpful tech launch.